NVIDIA-Omniverse/configurator-samples/README.md

 # Configurator Samples

-This repo is housing sample scripts and snippets to show developers how they could solve specific problems when creating configurators.
-It is not meant as complete solutions (if it works for you out of the box - great), but more like a source of inspiration for your own solutions.
+This repo is housing sample scripts and snippets to show developers how they could solve specific problems when creating configurators.<br> It is not meant as complete solutions (if it works for you out of the box - great), but more like a source of inspiration for your own solutions.<br>

+Refer to the [End-to-End Configurator Example Guide](https://docs.omniverse.nvidia.com/auto-config/latest/index.html) for instructions on creating a configurator from start to finish.

 Available scripts and snippets:<br>
 Optimize File (optimize_file.py) - Conform a DELTAGEN export to Omniverse best practices<br>